Diagnosis

 • Write down the symptoms you have been experiencing and for how long.

-• Write down key medical information, including other health problems.
+• Write down key medical information, including other health conditions.

-• Make a list of all medicines, vitamins and supplements that you're taking.
+• Make a list of all medicines, vitamins and supplements that you're taking, including the doses.

 • What kinds of tests do I need?
 Do they require any special preparation?